Raewe/Raewe/README.md

 ### Hey folks! 👋
-My name is Pedro, I am 20 years old and I currently work as a fullstack web developer, you can find me on social media below.
+My name is Pedro, I am 21 years old and I currently work as a fullstack web developer, you can find me on social media below.

 ### Stack
 I can program anything, because i love to code and learn.
-But i'm already know and enjoy: **C++, CSS+HTML, NodeJS, Php**.
+But i'm already know and enjoy: **C++, CSS+HTML, NodeJS**.